tshepang/blog-movies/content/movies/Brothers (2009).rst

-Lots of emotion, but mostly bearable due to quality direction; Toby Maguire has never been this scary; the nurse girlfriend is gorgeous as fuck; the movie is pointless.
+Lots of emotion, but mostly bearable due to quality direction.
+Toby Maguire has never been this scary.
+The nurse girlfriend is gorgeous as fuck.
+The movie is pointless.